josecome/data-collection-tool-django/README.md

 If everything is ok, you can deploy project by click on button 'Deploy'.
 Click the link provided above to find link to share for filling form.
 <img src="forms/static/get_link.jpg">
-The link provide will display the form
+The link provided will display the form
 <img src="forms/static/deployed_form.jpg">

 ## To run the project